dimi-fn/squiz/README.md

 ## Server

+The server API is currently hosted at https://quiz-squiz.herokuapp.com/

 ### API

 * In order to activate the server side open your terminal, navigate to the root path of the project files and run: